-As previously discussed, deep work can provide individuals and teams with a competitive advantage, because it enables high quality work to be produced in shorter periods of time.
+Deep work can provide individuals and teams with a competitive advantage because it enables high-quality work to be produced in shorter periods of time.

-As a manager it is key that you educate and empower your teams to work deeply.
-One of the best ways to start, is by requesting your team members to provide a rough breakdown on the amount of time they spend performing shallow tasks, such as answering emails, checking social media and attending meetings, as opposed to deep tasks that involves more “doing” and producing valuable outputs.
+As a manager, it is key that you educate and empower your teams to work deeply.
+One of the best ways to start is by requesting your team members to provide a rough breakdown on the amount of time they spend performing shallow tasks, such as answering emails, checking social media and attending meetings, as opposed to deep tasks that involve more “doing” and producing valuable outputs.

 Once this has been documented, ensure the following is communicated:

 - Make your expectations clear in terms of what the desired output must look like;

 - Explain that time and quiet are materials and equipment that people need to do their work right; and

 - Emphasise that deep work gives them the opportunity to do what they do best every day.

 One of the best things a manager can do is to educate their teams about deep work and provide them with practical ways of achieving it.